pookjw/SidecarPatcher/README.md

 This script disables this blacklist in macOS.
 This does NOT patch the iPadOS root system, jailbreaking is not required.
 Tested on macOS 10.15~10.15.2 beta.

 This is a command line script.
-If you want GUI application: [free-sidecar](https://github.com/ben-z/free-sidecar) by ben-z.
+If you want GUI application, try [free-sidecar](https://github.com/ben-z/free-sidecar) by ben-z.

 ## How to patch